Home > Winter > Skiing

 Ski glove sizing is inconsistent.
 In other words, a size small in one brand may be a medium in another.
 At a single brand, a size small in the women’s category might not match the size small for men, or they might have mirrored dimensions.

-Most brands offer a sizing chart that can help you decide which size to buy, so be sure to measure your hand according to the directions.
-We also recommend trying on a ski glove in person, if possible.
+Most brands offer a sizing chart to help you decide which size to buy, so measure your hand according to the directions.
+If possible, we also recommend trying on a ski glove in person.

 two ski gloves showing the backside of the gloves